Abeba Aregawi: Biography

-Aregawi was born in Adigrat, Ethiopia in the Tigray Region.
+Abeba Aregawi was born in Adigrat, Ethiopia in the Tigray Region.
 She represented Ethiopia internationally until December 2012, after she became a naturalized Swedish citizen.
 She represented the Stockholm-based club Hammarby IF to January 2016.

-Aregawi was married to an Ethiopian man with Swedish citizenship and lived in Stockholm from 2009 to 2012.
+Abeba was married to an Ethiopian man with Swedish citizenship and lived in Stockholm from 2009 to 2012.
 She is now remarried to Yemane Tsegay and lives in Addis Ababa, Ethiopia.

 Athletic career

 2009

-Aregawi emerged as an 800 metres runner in 2009 by winning the Ethiopian title in the event ahead of three-time champion Mestawet Tadesse.
+Abeba emerged as an 800 metres runner in 2009 by winning the Ethiopian title in the event ahead of three-time champion Mestawet Tadesse.
 She competed at a number of European meets after this then set a personal best of 2:01.98 minutes in Tangiers.
 Her season culminated in an 800 m bronze medal at the 2009 African Junior Athletics Championships, where she finished behind Caster Semenya.

 2010

 She switched to the 1500 metres in the 2010 season and enjoyed success with wins at the Sollentuna Grand Prix and KBC Night of Athletics meetings, setting a personal best of 4:01.96 minutes at the latter race.
 She also ran on the 2010 Diamond League circuit for the first time, coming fourth at the DN Galan and seventh at the Weltklasse Zurich.